liguzai/linux-lab/README.md

     $ make boot ROOTDEV=/dev/nfs
     $ make boot ROOTDEV=/dev/ram

+Save your changes:

+    $ make save         # Save all of the configs and rootfs/kernel images

+    $ make kconfig-save # Save configs to machine/BOARD/, kernel config
+    $ make rconfig-save # rootfs config

+    $ make root-save    # Save images to prebuilt/
+    $ make kernel-save

 If NFS boot fails, please make sure `IP_PNP` and `ROOT_NFS` are configured in kernel and if issue still exists, then try to fix up it: